28 Best Things to do in Salt Spring Island, BC

 • Salt Spring Island Soapworks: shop for all-natural body products, like bath bombs, body wash, shampoo, conditioner, body oils and masks.
 They come in unique scents like lemongrass-coconut, vanilla-frankincense and lavender-eucalyptus.
 We are obsessed with the mint-rosemary body wash.

 • Twang & Pearl: where you will find a collection of quirky accessories, housewares, stationary and clothing.
+It's a great place to buy gifts.

 • Rhubarb Designs: sells stylish high-quality home decor pieces